embernet/sidekick/web_ui/public/sidekick_manual.md

 - The secondary toolbar at the bottom of the note provides the following functions:
   - "Download Note" - Download the current note as a text file
   - "Upload Note" - Upload a text file as a new note
+- Add notes to the AI knowledge library so they can be used as knowledge in a Chat
+  - Create notes defining concepts or information that you want the AI to know about
+  - Add knowledge notes about you and how you want the AI to behave, what you are interested in, or specific knowledge relevant to you the AI doesn't know
+  - Click the book icon at the bottom of the Chat window to load notes as knowledge for use in that chat

 ### Note Tips, Questions and Answers